 This is your pathway to earning a bachelor’s degree and even moving on to a graduate program, such as a master’s in occupational therapy--and many more.
 Are you an occupational therapy assistant, physical therapy assistant, or emergency medical technician looking for more opportunities?
 This degree is for you!

-At North Central College, the Applied Health Science two-year degree has been designed to be completed in two years (four semesters and one summer) and is delivered in a 100 percent online model.
+At North Central College, the two-year Applied Health Science online program has been designed to be completed in two years (four semesters and one summer) and is delivered in a 100 percent online model.
 This program was thoughtfully created to meet you where you are and push you to advance.
 You can capitalize on your current work experience and apply your knowledge to new and deeper concepts.
 You will graduate with a bachelor’s degree, prepared for success in a graduate health science program and/or advancement within your current profession.

 The curriculum is unique to the healthcare field and is centered around giving students a fully comprehensive approach to applied health sciences.
 You will take courses from health professionals and educators in topics like community health, healthcare ethics, wellness, research methods, evidence-based practice and medical literature review, social science, and other interdisciplinary electives (psychology, communication, ethics, leadership, or additional science courses, for example).